uikit/uikit/README.md

 npm install
 ```

-Run `grunt` to lint, build and minify the release.
+Run `gulp` to lint, build and minify the release.

 ```
-grunt
+gulp
 ```

 The built version of UIkit will be put in the `/dist` subdirectory.

-Enter the following, so Grunt will watch your working directory and compile LESS files automatically everytime you hit save.
+Enter the following, so Gulp will watch your working directory and compile LESS files automatically everytime you hit save.
+After running <code>gulp watch</code> you can also visit http://localhost:3000/tests/ to see the impact of your changes in realtime.

 ```
-grunt watch
+gulp watch
 ```

 ## Versioning